mojtaba-eshghie/HighGuard/CI/envs/avalanche-subnet/README.md

-# Avalanche Network Runner Information Extractor
+# Avalanche Subnet Information Extractor

 This module provides a utility function to extract Avalanche-related information from a local instance of an Avalanche C-chain subnet.